What is Care Oncology?

 I know what the four drugs are, can I just ask my Oncologist or Primary Care Provider to prescribe the COC protocol?

 The COC Protocol is a trademarked and patent protected protocol that has taken many years to develop and validate through an ongoing clinical trial.
 Other providers are not allowed to prescribe these four medications for cancer without Care Oncology’s permission.
+To do so risks prosecution for patent infringement.
 However, it is our goal for every patient to have access to our treatment.

 Patients that are interested in Care Oncology’s treatment yet reside in a state outside of our current service range can still receive treatment.
 Care Oncology has an established procedure to work with a patient’s oncologist or primary care physician to provide treatment for patients in these states.

 Physicians that wish to prescribe our protocol for their patients should follow the outlined procedure:

 - The patient must first conduct an initial consultation with a Care Oncology Physician.

 - The protocol consisting of the recommended dosage, timing, and cycling of the medications will then be sent to the prescribing physician and the patient.

 - Follow-up consultations with a Care Oncology Physician will be scheduled every three months.
 Dosage adjustments may be recommended at this time.

 - A line of communication, via email and phone, will be provided and will always be open between the prescribing physician and the Care Oncology physician for any questions or concerns that are raised and should be discussed.